 This program led the Tribe to further pursue self-governance.
 In 2018, the Tribe secured a Department of Energy grant to perform a feasibility study on the development of a Tribal utility.
 Ultimately, results from the feasibility study showed that, for the Tribe to grow economically, they must be able to provide the infrastructure needed to develop on their lands.
 The study included generation, transmission, and distribution.

 The Tribe is enthused about what this infrastructure can do economically for not only themselves but for the Eastern Coachella Valley as a whole.

-The Cabazon Tribal Authority is soliciting proposals from qualified design/build contractors to provide engineering design and construction services to construct the Generating Plant facility.
+The Cabazon Tribal Authority is soliciting proposals from qualified contractors to provide design and installation services for an IT Server Network and Cyber Security System.

 What Makes Us Different